dunesage/dunesage.github.io/README.md

 Journalists at leading newspapers use Planet Labs imagery to provide a birds-eye view of many current events.
 For example, The New York Times [Visual Investigations team](https://www.nytimes.com/spotlight/visual-investigations) found a Planet image of a cargo ship called Galaxy Leader that was [anchored offshore](https://www.nytimes.com/2023/11/21/world/middleeast/houthi-hijack-ship-galaxy-leader.html) before being hijacked off the coast of Yemen:
 ![nyt](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/nyt.png)

 Inspired by the idea of identifying ships from satellite data, I obtained a dataset with the title [Ships in Satellite Imagery](https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery) from the data science platform Kaggle.
 The data was posted by the user [rhammell](https://www.kaggle.com/rhammell), who shared 4000 80x80 RGB images "extracted from Planet satellite imagery over the San Francisco Bay and San Pedro Bay areas of California."
 These are some of the busiest port areas in California for container shipping, being located in the state's two main metropolitan areas: the Bay Area and Los Angeles.
 The ports of Los Angeles and Long Beach in particular are the busiest container shipping locations in the Western Hemisphere.
-This makes ship detection a potentially useful tool as a ground truth method for analyzing the number of ships offshore major ports.
-This could be relevant to understanding the supply chain and industries such as logistics.
+Ship detection could potentially be a useful tool as a ground truth method for analyzing the number of ships offshore shipping ports.
+This could be relevant to understanding supply chains and industries such as logistics.

 Of these 4000 images, 1000 were labeled as 'ship' and 3000 as 'no-ship'.
 The particulars of each class are described below by the curator of the data set: